Matthew Parker: Archbishop of Canterbury (1559–1575)

 Parker mistrusted popular enthusiasm, and he wrote in horror of the idea that "the people" should be the reformers of the church.
 He was convinced that if ever Protestantism was to be firmly established in England at all, some definite ecclesiastical forms and methods must be sanctioned to secure the triumph of order over anarchy, and he vigorously set about the repression of what he thought a mutinous individualism incompatible with a catholic spirit.

 He was not an inspiring leader and no dogma or prayer book is associated with his name.
 However, the English composer Thomas Tallis contributed Nine Tunes for Archbishop Parker's Psalter which bears his name.
 The 55 volumes published by the Parker Society include only one by its eponymous hero, and that is a volume of correspondence.
 He was a disciplinarian, a scholar, a modest and moderate man of genuine piety and irreproachable morals.

-Probably his most famous saying, prompted by the arrival of Mary Queen of Scots in England, was "I fear our good Queen has the wolf by the ears."
+Probably his most famous saying, prompted by the arrival of Mary Queen of Scots in England, was "I fear our good Queen [Elizabeth I] has the wolf by the ears."